xoofx/xoofx.github.io/_posts/2018-04-12-writing-managed-jit-in-csharp-with-coreclr.md

 So the basic approach, as described earlier with the vtable of `ICorJitCompiler` is to modify the first entry of `compileMethod` (for which we have already saved the pointer and create a managed delegate from it) to call our C# implemented `compileMethod`.

-But in order to do this, this is where it gets a bit more tricky:
+But in order to achieve this, it gets a bit more tricky:

 #### 1) Store `CompileMethodDelegate` of our `ManagedJit.CompileMethod` instance method